tencentyun/qcloud-documents/api/计算与网络/云服务器/弹性公网IP相关接口/查询弹性公网IP配额_en.md

 Domain name: eip.api.qcloud.com
 API name: DescribeEipQuota

-Query the quota on EIPs for a specified region.
+This API is used to query the quota on EIPs for a specified region.